 - There’s No “Undo” Button.
 When using an editing tool, it’s comforting to know that you can simply press an “undo” button to fix any errors you make.
 Unfortunately, we can’t find this function in the GoDaddy website builder.

 - The Section Variety Can Seem Overwhelming.
-With so many sections available in this tool, you might sometimes feel a bit overwhelmed when deciding which will best suit your needs.
+With so many sections available, you might easily feel overwhelmed when deciding which will best suit your needs.
 In addition, because each section works slightly differently, you may find yourself looking for a button to do something, but not seeing it because it’s somewhere else.

 We define flexibility and expandability as the answer to this question: Can this website builder effectively grow alongside your business’s and website’s needs over time?

 Because the needs of every business and website will differ, we find the simplest way to rate a tool in this category is to compare it to the gold standard of website development tools: WordPress.